Mallikarjun Kharge to formally take over as Congress president on Wednesday | Politics

 For Kharge, who has served as a leader of the opposition in the Karnataka Assembly, leader of Congress in Lok Sabha and later leader of the opposition in Rajya Sabha, the current assignment comes at a time when the party is at a historic low, electorally.

-Assembly elections in Himachal Pradesh are on November 12 but the dates for Gujarat are yet to be announced.
+Assembly elections in Himachal Pradesh are on November 12.
+The dates for Gujarat polls are yet to be announced.

-Later in 2023, Kharge will face the onerous task of leading the Congress in nine assembly elections that are due including in his home state of Karnataka where he was an MLA for nine terms.
+In 2023, Kharge will face the onerous task of leading the Congress in nine assembly elections, including in his home state of Karnataka where he was an MLA for nine terms.

 Kharge's election also comes at a time the party is reeling under internal rumblings and high-profile exits after a series of electoral debacles and has been reduced to a shadow of its former formidable self.